dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/http.md

 {{< /tabs >}}

 {{% alert title="Note" color="primary" %}}
 HTTPS binding support can also be configured using the **MTLSRootCA** metadata option.
 This will add the specified certificate to the list of trusted certificates for the binding.
-There is no specific preference for either method.
-While the **MTLSRootCA** option is easy to use and does not require any changes to the sidecar, it accepts only one certificate.
-If you need to trust multiple certificates, you need to install them in the sidecar by following the steps above.
+There's no specific preference for either method.
+While the **MTLSRootCA** option is easy to use and doesn't require any changes to the sidecar, it accepts only one certificate.
+If you need to trust multiple certificates, you need to [install them in the sidecar by following the steps above]({{< ref "#install-the-ssl-certificate-in-the-sidecar" >}}).
 {{% /alert %}}

 ## Using mTLS or enabling client TLS authentication along with HTTPS